 In 1185, a long period commenced in which construction of the Tower of Pisa ceased, the halt in progress usually being attributed to the fact that the Pisans were preoccupied with a succession of wars such as with Florence.
 Giovanni di Simone continued work on the tower in 1260 and, while there was a further pause in construction along the way, the Tower of Pisa was finally completed in 1360.

-Since that time, the tower’s lean continued to increase, leading to fears that it would indeed fulfil its promise to topple.
+Since that time, the tower’s lean has continued to increase, leading to fears that it would indeed fulfil its promise to topple.
+Until 1990 the tower was leaning at a 10 degree angle.
 However, following an extensive and highly complex project, the Leaning Tower of Pisa is now stable.

 Today, visitors can admire the ornate white marble structure that stands 60 metres tall and climb to the top of the Leaning Tower of Pisa up a staggering 300 steps.
 Be aware that if you want to get up close to the tower you will need to book tickets in advance as this is undoubtedly the city’s most popular tourist destination.

 Of course, any visit to Pisa would not be complete without a photograph of yourself appearing to prop up the leaning tower.

 Getting to the Leaning Tower of Pisa